Trust & boundaries

 How to interpret your results

-Ocura provides a severity assessment (Healthy, Mild, Moderate, or Severe) based on your blink test and questionnaire responses.
+Ocura provides a screening estimate (Healthy, Mild, Moderate, or Severe) based on available blink signals and symptom records.
 This is a screening result — it reflects patterns that may be associated with dry eye, not a clinical diagnosis.

 A “Moderate” or “Severe” result doesn't mean you definitely have dry eye disease.
-It means the patterns detected are consistent with what clinicians see in patients with those severity levels — and it may be worth discussing with an eye care professional.
+It means the available signals may warrant discussion with an eye care professional.

 When to seek professional care